RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-2.8.md

 ## Control Statement

+The organization identifies critical information system assets supporting essential missions and business functions.

+## Control Objective

-Identify critical system assets supporting {{ insert: param, cp-02.08_odp }} mission and business functions.
+Determine if the organization identifies critical information system assets supporting essential missions and business functions.

 ## Control guidance

-Organizations may choose to identify critical assets as part of criticality analysis, business continuity planning, or business impact analyses.
-Organizations identify critical system assets so that additional controls can be employed (beyond the controls routinely implemented) to help ensure that organizational mission and business functions can continue to be conducted during contingency operations.
-The identification of critical information assets also facilitates the prioritization of organizational resources.
-Critical system assets include technical and operational aspects.
-Technical aspects include system components, information technology services, information technology products, and mechanisms.
-Operational aspects include procedures (i.e., manually executed operations) and personnel (i.e., individuals operating technical controls and/or executing manual procedures).
-Organizational program protection plans can assist in identifying critical assets.
-If critical assets are resident within or supported by external service providers, organizations consider implementing [CP-2(7)](#cp-2.7) as a control enhancement.
+Organizations may choose to carry out the contingency planning activities in this control enhancement as part of organizational business continuity planning including, for example, as part of business impact analyses.
+Organizations identify critical information system assets so that additional safeguards and countermeasures can be employed (above and beyond those safeguards and countermeasures routinely implemented) to help ensure that organizational missions/business functions can continue to be conducted during contingency operations.
+In addition, the identification of critical information assets facilitates the prioritization of organizational resources.
+Critical information system assets include technical and operational aspects.
+Technical aspects include, for example, information technology services, information system components, information technology products, and mechanisms.
+Operational aspects include, for example, procedures (manually executed operations) and personnel (individuals operating technical safeguards and/or executing manual procedures).
+Organizational program protection plans can provide assistance in identifying critical assets.

-## Control assessment-objective

-critical system assets supporting {{ insert: param, cp-02.08_odp }} mission and business functions are identified.